DavidV1600/Chess_Challenge/README.md

 ```sh
 https://github.com/DavidV1600/Chess_Challenge.git
 ```
+or just click on the Code button and then click on Open with Visual Studio, and done.

-and then click the start button to experience how my bot plays chess.
+After that click the start button to experience how my bot plays chess.
 For all the documentation click <a href="https://seblague.github.io/chess-coding-challenge/documentation/"> here
  </a>
 ## About the project
 The project consists of a bot that can play chess at a decent level, built using a limited amount of tokens